Indian retail's real problem isn't the last mile. See where the cost hides

 The cheapest way to ship clothes is not one universal service.
 It is a method — a mix of lightweight packaging, accurate weight measurement, smart service selection, and a clear understanding of when ground, flat-rate, or international postal shipping actually makes sense.

-What's the Cheapest Way to Ship Clothes Domestically?
+What Is the Cheapest Way to Ship Clothes Domestically in 2026?

 For domestic apparel shipping, two services usually come up first: USPS Ground Advantage and UPS Ground.
 Both are widely available, both work well for everyday apparel parcels, and both become more or less competitive depending on package weight, zone, and packaging choices.